Alexander Gooch and Alice Driver: The arrest

 Justice Noone went to Grundisburgh with a body of men in search of Alexander Gooch, who was in hiding in Alice Driver's house.
 Hearing that the justice and his men were coming, Gooch and Driver hid themselves in a haystack, but their pursuers stuck pitchforks into the hay and discovered them.
-Gooch and Driver were captured and taken to the gaol at Melton, a village adjacent to Woodbridge.
+Gooch and Driver were captured and taken to the jail at Melton, a village adjacent to Woodbridge.
 They remained there for a time, before being taken to Bury St Edmunds to attend the Assizes held at the feast of St James.

 First examination

 Alice Driver showed herself to be a person of extraordinary courage and forthright speech.
 She was brought before Sir Clement Heigham, M.P. for Ipswich and Speaker of the House of Commons, who had been concerned also in the burning at Ipswich of Agnes Potten and Joan Trunchfield two years previously.
 Before him, she compared Queen Mary to Jezebel.
 Sir Clement immediately ordered that her ears should be cut off in punishment, but even that did not appear to subdue her spirits but rather increased her determination, and she was sent back to Melton Gaol.